Sharath424/Spring-Boot-2.7.8/README.md

 <br>

 <div style="font-size:18px; text-align:justify;">
 @Conditional that checks if the specified properties have a specific value.
-By default the properties must be present in the Environment and not equal to false.
-The havingValue() and matchIfMissing() attributes allow further customizations.
+By default, the properties must be present in the Environment and not equal to false.
+The havingvalue () and matchIfMissing() attributes allow further customizations.
 The havingValue attribute can be used to specify the value that the property should have.
 The table below shows when a condition matches according to the property value and the havingValue() attribute:
 </div>